fire/deep-motion-editing/style_transfer/README.md

 #### Style from videos

 To run our models in test time with your own videos, you first need to use [OpenPose](https://github.com/CMU-Perceptual-Computing-Lab/openpose) to extract the 2D joint positions from the video, then use the resulting JSON files as described in the demo examples.

-## Blender Visualization

-We provide a simple wrapper of blender's python API (2.80) for rendering 3D animations.

-### Prerequisites

-> The Blender releases distributed from blender.org include a complete Python installation across all platforms, which means that any extensions you have installed in your systems Python won’t appear in Blender.

-To use external python libraries, you can install new packages directly to Blender's python distribution.
-Alternatively, you can change the default blender python interpreter by:

-1. Remove the built-in python directory: `[blender_path]/2.80/python` .

-2. Make a symbolic link or simply copy a python interpreter at [blender_path]/2.80/python.
-E.g. `ln -s ~/anaconda3/envs/env_name [blender_path]/2.80/python`
-This interpreter should be python 3.7.x version and contains at least: numpy, scipy.